-answer: I want to be able to flash leds from user space. possibly that's later. for now, just flash leds.
+answer: I want to be able to flash leds from user space. possibly increment a counter, but that's later. for now, just flash leds.

-solution: build box / board for uno. connect everything up. build (that will enable outputs as high) Then find a way to send commands from gnulinux. let's begin.
+solution: build box / board for uno. connect everything up. build initialization program (that will enable outputs as high) Then find a way to send commands from gnulinux. let's begin.